Formal Security Analysis of the AMD SEV-SNP Software Interface

+The formal attacks in the previous section show that if a guest is configured to allow migration, the \vlst{CHIP_ID} and \vlst{COMMITTED_TCB} values in the verified attestation report do not need to correspond to the platform where the guest was running, at or near the time it requested the attestation.
+Hence, a malicious cloud provider may execute the described attacks and successfully deceive a guest owner into believing that a guest is executing critical functionality on an up-to-date platform when, in reality, it is not.

-Note that the described issue persists regardless of Lemma~\ref{lem:attest}: a malicious cloud provider could migrate the guest back and forth between platforms every time an attestation report is requested by a third party, such as the guest owner.
+As a matter of fact, the issue just described persists independently of the discovered platform confusion attacks.
+Even if we addressed the attacks somehow, a malicious cloud provider might still be able to migrate a guest just before the guest requests an attestation report.
 Specifically, the cloud provider could run the guest on a vulnerable platform, but obtain attestation reports by briefly migrating the guest to the secure platform, thus creating an illusion that the guest is consistently managed by secure, up-to-date firmware.